Best Health Information/Medical Records Technology/Technician colleges in Georgia 2025

-Kennesaw State University offers 2 Health Information/Medical Records Technology/Technician degree programs.
+Kennesaw State University offers 4 Health Information/Medical Records Technology/Technician degree programs.
 It's a very large, public, four-year university in a large suburb.
-In 2022, 5 Health Information/Medical Records Technology/Technician students graduated with students earning 5 Certificates.

-Albany State University offers 3 Health Information/Medical Records Technology/Technician degree programs.
+Albany State University offers 4 Health Information/Medical Records Technology/Technician degree programs.
 It's a medium sized, public, four-year university in a small city.
-In 2022, 11 Health Information/Medical Records Technology/Technician students graduated with students earning 9 Associate's degrees, and 2 Certificates.
+In 2023, 9 Health Information/Medical Records Technology/Technician students graduated with students earning 9 Associate's degrees.

 Find Online Schools

-DeVry University-Georgia offers 1 Health Information/Medical Records Technology/Technician degree programs.
+DeVry University-Georgia offers 2 Health Information/Medical Records Technology/Technician degree programs.
 It's a very small, private for-profit, four-year university in a large suburb.
-In 2022, 1 Health Information/Medical Records Technology/Technician students graduated with students earning 1 Associate's degree.
+In 2023, 2 Health Information/Medical Records Technology/Technician students graduated with students earning 2 Associate's degrees.

 Columbus Technical College offers 3 Health Information/Medical Records Technology/Technician degree programs.
 It's a small, public, two-year college in a midsize city.

 Southern Crescent Technical College offers 2 Health Information/Medical Records Technology/Technician degree programs.
-It's a medium sized, public, two-year college in a large suburb.
-In 2022, 48 Health Information/Medical Records Technology/Technician students graduated with students earning 48 Associate's degrees.
+It's a medium sized, public, two-year college in a outlying town.
+In 2023, 42 Health Information/Medical Records Technology/Technician students graduated with students earning 42 Associate's degrees.

 Find local colleges with Health Information/Medical Records Technology/Technician majors in Georgia